Telogen effluvium is a type of hair loss that anyone can develop. Triggered by physical or psychological stressors, it is quite common.

 You can consider taking a look at the bulb of the hair.
 If it’s club hair, the colour of the root will be lighter than the rest of the hair.

-In some cases, trichodynia – a painful, burning sensation of the scalp, also accompanies telogen effluvium.
+In some cases, trichodynia – a painful, itching and burning sensation of the scalp, also accompanies telogen effluvium.
 So, that may be another indicator of this type of hair loss (it also happens in androgenetic alopecia).

-DermNet NZ reports another possible sign of telogen effluvium – a Beau line.
+DermNet reports another possible sign of telogen effluvium – a Beau line.
 It refers to a horizontal indentation or groove in the fingernails that can develop due to stress.
+The position of the line can show when the stressful event actually took place.

 How Long Does Telogen Effluvium Last?